 • A mobile phone in case of emergencies

-• Take a few layers of clothes and decide what to wear when you get there
+• Take an extra layer of clothes and decide what to wear when you get there

 • Cycling shorts with padding